Overview of Maryland Law About Rental Housing

 - Renters have the duty to return the property in the same condition they got it in, except for ordinary wear and tear.

-When landlords evict renters and sue for lost rent, they have a duty to try to rent the property again, in order to reduce their losses.
+When landlords evict renters and sue for lost rent, they must try to rent the property again, in order to reduce their losses.
 This is called “mitigation of damages.”

 - If a landlord or a renter dies, the lease is still in effect.